ScanMountGoat/xc3_lib/README.md

 ```

 ## Building
-After installing the [Rust toolchain](https://www.rust-lang.org/tools/install), run `cargo build --release` in the repository directory.
+After installing the [Rust toolchain](https://www.rust-lang.org/tools/install), run `cargo build --release` in the repository directory to build the tools to `target/release`.
 Running `cargo build` without the `--release` will result in faster compile times during development but dramatically worse runtime performance.
-The tools can be run using `cargo run --release -p <project> <args>`. xc3_tex uses [image_dds](https://github.com/ScanMountGoat/image_dds), which supports Windows x86, Linux x86, MacOS x86, and MacOS Apple Silicon due to using precompiled kernels for DDS encoding.
+The tools can also be run using `cargo run --release -p <project> <args>`. xc3_tex uses [image_dds](https://github.com/ScanMountGoat/image_dds), which supports Windows x86, Linux x86, MacOS x86, and MacOS Apple Silicon due to using precompiled kernels for DDS encoding.
 Other projects should build on other platforms without issues.

 ## Credits
 This project is based on previous reverse engineering work, including work done for Xenoblade 2.